 2. Search for “gold buyers near me” or “who buys gold near me”

-If you searched online for or are thinking about searching for “gold buyers near me,” (or silver buyers) here’s what you’re likely to find: jewelry stores, pawn shops, and cash for gold stores that advertise “we buy gold.”
+If you searched online for or are thinking about searching for “gold buying near me,” (or silver buyers) here’s what you’re likely to find: jewelry stores, pawn shops, and cash for gold stores that advertise “we buy gold.”

 Also, it can be much easier to ship and sell your item to a quality online gold buyer.
 There are many reputable jewelers who can offer a jewelry appraisal that can help you understand the quality and value of your item — whether or not you choose to sell to your jewelry.

-Who pays the most for gold: pawn shops or gold buyers near me?
+Who pays the most for gold: pawn shops or we-buy-gold-buyers near me?

 Cash for gold stores, or “We Buy Gold” stores are locations that solely buy gold, and sometimes silver, and pay cash (just like the name says!).
 Pawnbrokers and jewelry stores will deal in metals, jewelry, engagement rings as well as other items.

 Pawn brokers and gold buyers or cash-for-gold shops typically pay similarly — anywhere from 25% to 85% of the day's spot price of gold.

 The only way to find out what gold buyers near you are paying, take your gold to several local businesses collect your offers.